Indiana Hoosiers football: Early history (1887–1957)

-Bo McMillin is the only head coach to lead Indiana football to an outright Big Ten Championship.
-In 1945, the Hoosiers achieved their only unbeaten season (9–0–1).
+Bo McMillin was the first head coach to lead Indiana football to an outright Big Ten Championship.
+In 1945, the Hoosiers achieved their only unbeaten season (9–0–1) before 2025.
 The achievement earned Coach McMillan the title of Man of the Year (by the Football Writers Association) and Coach of the Year (by the Football Coaches Association).
 Part of the team's success in this period is attributable to George Taliaferro, an African-American who helped break down color barriers in sports and played for the Hoosiers two years before Jackie Robinson suited up for the Brooklyn Dodgers.
 A three-time All-American, Taliaferro led the Hoosiers in rushing twice, punting in 1945 and passing in 1948.
 He helped lead the 1945 undefeated team.
 Under Coach McMillin, IU had 10 winning seasons, including a stretch of six consecutive years.
-His Big Ten record of 34-34-6 is the best of any Indiana coach, as is his overall winning percentage (.562).
+His Big Ten record of 34-34-6 is the second best of any Indiana coach, as is his overall winning percentage (.562).
 His overall record at IU is 63-48-11.
 On September 23, 1946, McMillin was named Indiana's athletic director.
 Clyde Smith left Wisconsin La-Crosse and came to the Hoosiers as head football coach following McMillin's retirement.
 The Hoosiers struggled mightily under Smith, as they failed to win more than three games in a single season with Smith at the helm.
 Smith's final record at IU is 8-27-1.
 Bernie Crimmins came to Indiana from his post as an assistant under legendary coach Frank Leahy at Notre Dame and brought along high hopes that IU football prominence would be restored.
 However, it didn't happen.
 Like his predecessor, Crimmins failed to win more than three games in a single season, with yearly records of 2-7, 2-7, 3-6, 3-6 and 3-6 for a final record of 13-32 in five seasons.
 Crimmins was fired as head coach and returned to Notre Dame as an assistant.
 Bob Hicks came to Indiana from his post as an assistant at Wyoming.
 He took over the Hoosiers football program for one season while Phil Dickens was being investigated for alleged NCAA violations.
 He went 1-8 in his only season as head coach, failing to win a single Big Ten game.
 He returned to his post as assistant coach for the Hoosiers after Dickens was reinstated.